 - Pour into a blender or use an immersion blender and blend until smooth and creamy.

-- Return to the pan and warm through.
+- Return to the pan and allow to warm through over a medium low heat before serving.

 For the optional croutons